neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ### Only 31% of software projects are fully successful

+Yeah, its like that.
+We can fix that.
+Here's some contributors according to the experts tracking this.

 **Common reasons software projects fail:**
 - Poor requirements definition
 - Insufficient user involvement